 Report Outside Resources Early

 You must inform the Office of Financial Aid of money or aid you receive that is not listed on your Financial Aid Award Letter from any organization other than our office.
 Examples include: tuition fee waivers, fellowships, private or state scholarships, Virginia Prepaid, or any awards that pay directly to you.

-Lynchburg College students must be enrolled at least full time to receive most types of financial aid.
+University of Lynchburg students must be enrolled at least full time to receive most types of financial aid.
 Students who enroll for less than full time may have their aid adjusted after the drop/add period.

 Access and Graduate students are not required to be full-time, but loans require half-time status.

 Disbursements & Refunds

 Students generally receive their financial aid check by mail from Student Accounts office.
 Disbursement is after classes begin and as soon as aid is available.